 Virtual Field Trips are fun and engaging for students.
-Invite your students on a trip of a lifetime with experiences and views they may only dream about.
-Virtual field trips for students is great for any grade level and any age student.
+Invite your students on the trip of a lifetime with experiences and views that many never have the opportunity to see.
+Virtual field trips for students are great for any grade level and any age student.
 So come along and find out how to implement free virtual field trips into your classroom.

-ADBLOCK will eliminate unwanted ads from surprising while traveling on virtual field trip for social studies!
+ADBLOCK will eliminate unwanted ads from surprising you while traveling on a virtual field trip for social studies!

-When using youtube.com be sure to install and use an ad blocker.
+When using YouTube.com, be sure to install and use an ad blocker.
 The one I use and recommend is called "ADBLOCK".
-This is a great option and best part is it's a google chrome extension.
+This is a great option and the best part is that it's a Google Chrome extension.

-The super cool thing about visiting the Georgia Aquarium is you have access to an underwater webcam.
-This includes a variety of animals that students will love watching and move around in the tank.
-The Georgia Aquarium is one of the large single aquatic exhibits in the world.
+The super cool thing about visiting the Georgia Aquarium is that you have access to an underwater webcam.
+This includes a variety of animals that students will love watching move around in the tank.
+The Georgia Aquarium is one of the largest single aquatic exhibits in the world.

 Kids love dolphins!
-Think about it…every time you see a dolphin most people smile and get excited.
-This is why your students will love visiting the Mainland Dolphin Adventures in St. Augustine Florida.
+Think about it…every time you see a dolphin, most people smile and get excited.
+This is why your students will love visiting Mainland Dolphin Adventures in St. Augustine, Florida.
 Click here to learn more!

-Did you know…in the Statue of Liberty there are 354 steps and there are 25 windows in the crown of this beautiful statue?
-The statue of Liberty represents freedom for our great nation.
+Did you know that there are 354 steps in the Statue of Liberty and 25 windows in the crown of this beautiful statue?
+The Statue of Liberty represents freedom for our great nation.
 If you are searching for virtual field trips for social studies, you have to check this out!
-All prep work has been done for you!
+All the prep work has been done for you!

 Provide a magical experience and take your students on a trip to Disney World.
 Mickey Mouse is recognized by people all over.
 However, many children may not have the opportunity to visit this magical place.
 Give them a special gift by inviting them along to visit Disney World with you.